-Grant brings strong governance and leadership experience to his role developing WSP’s Strategic Advisory.
+Grant joined WSP in 2022 and brings strong governance and leadership experience to his role developing WSP’s Strategic Advisory capability.
 With a wealth of expertise locally and globally in the delivery of major projects, he is energised by harnessing WSP’s capability to help clients work through their toughest infrastructure challenges.

 Director Brand, Clients and Markets

 With over 20 years’ experience in client strategy, brand and marketing, Nicole brings a passion for truly understands client’s needs and creating experiences that delight them.